 The Song of Names

-Based on the critically acclaimed novel by Norman Lebrecht, winner of the 2002 Whitbread Best First Novel Award, THE SONG OF NAMES is a deeply moving story about betrayal, friendship, faith and the end of an era.
+Based on the critically acclaimed novel by Norman Lebrecht, winner of the 2002 Whitbread Best First Novel Award, THE SONG OF NAMES was selected for The London Film Festival, was a Gala Film at TIFF and closed San Sebastián.
+It will be released by Sony Classic in December.

 Norman Lebrecht (Author)